-Waste management and recycling has become an increasingly important topic of discussion in Western Australia for two primary reasons.
-First, the import restrictions imposed by China in April 2018 under its Blue Sky/National Sword program, prevents 99% of the Australian recyclables previously sold to China from being exported there.
-The recycling restrictions under The Blue Sky/National Sword program significantly affects WA’s ability to manage and recycle its waste.
-Secondly, WA’s population is expected to increase to 3.2 million people by 2026, with most of the growth anticipated to take place in metropolitan Perth.
+Waste management and recycling has become an increasingly important topic of discussion in Australia.
+Western Australia is part of that conversation.
+Public awareness has been increased because of factors such as the import restrictions imposed by China in April 2018 under its Blue Sky/National Sword program, which prevents 99% of the Australian recyclables previously sold to China from being exported there.
+The scale of waste management is likely to increase.
+WA’s population is expected to increase to 3.2 million people by 2026, with most of the growth anticipated to take place in metropolitan Perth.
 Consequently, WA’s waste infrastructure capacity must grow to meet the increased waste supply.

 While it is difficult to generalise about the approvals, licences and assessments required to operate a particular waste facility, it is likely to be some combination of the following:

-Obtaining the requisite combination of approvals and licences and undergoing the necessary assessments can significantly delay waste management and recycling projects.
-This in turn can divert recyclable materials into landfill.
+Obtaining the requisite combination of approvals and licences and undergoing the necessary assessments can significantly delay and add to the establishment costs of waste management and recycling projects.
 Numerous recommendations have been made to improve the assessment and approval process for waste management and recycling facilities.
-The three recommendations identified and summarised below are particularly relevant.

 Jenni Downes, China’s recycling ‘ban’ throws Australia into a very messy waste crisis (27 April 2018) The Conversation <https://theconversation.com/chinas-recycling-ban-throws-australia-into-a-very-messy-waste-crisis-95522>